sy917/Password-Generator/README.md

 # Password-Generator
-This is my first Python project, and I'm following a YouTube creator to code this.
+This is my first Python project, and I'm following a YouTube creator to do this project.
 It's a beginner-level Python project to generate secure, random passwords.
 It supports custom length and character selection.

 ## Features